Community Corrections Orders in Victoria

 - Pay a bond.

-- Any other order that the magistrate thinks is appropriate for you.
+- Any other order that the magistrate thinks is appropriate.

-- Do or don’t do something required of you by your supervising corrections officer; or
+- Do or don’t do something required of them by their supervising corrections officer; or

 - Commit another offence while the order is in place.

 It is an offence in Victoria to breach (or contravene) a CCO unless you have a reasonable excuse.
 If for some reason you cannot comply with one or more of the conditions of your order, you must let Corrections Victoria know immediately.
-The maximum penalty for contravening a CCO is 3 months in prison or a fine of up to $4,550.10.
-If you have committed another offence while on a CCO and that offence is punishable by a prison sentence, then you will be sent to prison unless there are exceptional circumstances why you should not.
+The maximum penalty for contravening a CCO is three months imprisonment.
+If you have committed another offence while on a CCO and that offence is punishable by a prison sentence, then you will be sent to prison unless there are exceptional circumstances why you should not be.